 Prepare for interviews/create your business plan

 When pursuing a career change, it’s likely that your resume to date will not be relevant for the new industry you are hoping to enter, but that doesn’t mean that your career hasn’t equipped you with transferable skills which will be assets in your new job.
 Rewrite your resume to focus on how your career and experiences to date will be of benefit to your new employer, but focus on getting as much hands-on experience as you can.
-When you have an interview make sure you have researched the sector thoroughly and can evidence your enthusiasm for it.
+When you have an interview, make sure you have researched the sector thoroughly and can evidence your enthusiasm for it; also make sure that you take professional headshots to go along with your resume.
+For instance, if you’re applying for Mainland Medical Jobs, you must have medical-related job experience.